 What Is a Daycare Lawsuit in Texas?

-Daycare lawsuits happen when a child has been abused, harmed, or neglected while under the care of a daycare facility.
-There are two reasons parents move forward with this type of lawsuit.
-First, parents want to hold the facility accountable for harming their child.
-Second, parents want to prevent this from ever happening to another child.
+Daycare lawsuits arise when a child is abused, harmed, or neglected while under the supervision of a daycare facility.
+Parents pursue these legal actions for two primary reasons: to hold the facility accountable for the mistreatment of their child and to prevent similar incidents from occurring to other children in the future.

-Lawsuits are often the cause of a daycare violating a safety rule.
-That could range from negligence to actively abusing and harming a child.
-There are safety rules in place to prevent these exact things from happening, and if they do happen, you might be entitled to legal action.
+Lawsuits often result from a daycare violating safety regulations, ranging from negligence to actively abusing and harming a child.
+These safety rules are designed to prevent such incidents, and if they occur, you may be entitled to pursue legal action.

 Will the State of Texas Still Investigate if We Pursue Action Against a Daycare?